sawyer-roberts/agnostic-gaming-mode/README.md

 **After Installation, Agnostic Gaming Mode will appear as a new session option on your log-in screen.**

 ### Important Notes:
 All features of AGM may not work on Stable Release Distributions (Old, Stable Packages) as some features rely on the latest versions of packages.
 This does not affect the core functions of AGM but it is important to be aware of it.

+Support for devices with embedded display interfaces is limited.
+This includes Laptops, Hybrid PC Tablets, Handhelds and other related devices.

 If AGM ever freezes or is in an unrecoverable state, press the keyboard shortcut "Meta (Windows) + Alt + Ctrl + Backspace" to restart AGM.
 **In some uncommon edge-case scenarios, it may take 1-2 minutes to completely restart after pressing the keyboard shortcut.**